OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 2) Record down- and upcast data.
 Timestamps of oxygen measurements are required.
 In case a logger is used, ensure before the calibration cast that the internal logger time is correct (i.e. in line with the CTD time).

-3) Collect calibration points against measurements with the CTD rosette oxygen sensor, which itself is calibrated against Winkler titrated water samples (Langdon, 2010).
+3) Collect calibration points against measurements with the CTD rosette oxygen sensor, which itself is calibrated against Winkler titrated water samples [@Landon2010].

 4) Reference points for calibration are the same as the calibration stops.
 As for salinity, samples for Winkler titration will be collected during the upcast.
 When reached the selected depth, wait at least 2 min to ensure an equilibrated oxygen sensor [@Hahn2014].
 Fire the bottles after this time.

-5) Do 0% and 100% calibration after recovering the sensor at two different temperatures (warm and cold lab).
-If 100% is not possible, 0% should be done to ensure that the central temperature range at zero oxygen is covered within the calibration [@Hahn2014].
+5) Do 0 % and 100 % calibration after recovering the sensor at two different temperatures (warm and cold lab).
+If 100 % is not possible, 0 % should be done to ensure that the central temperature range at zero oxygen is covered within the calibration [@Hahn2014].

 The combined data collected following these (CTD and lab calibration) steps will be used to evaluate the calibration coefficients and it’s called hypercast calibration.

-NOTE: This calibration should be done before the deployment and after the recovery.
+*NOTE: This calibration should be done before the deployment and after the recovery.
-It’s important that the membrane is kept wet.
+It’s important that the membrane is kept wet.*

-NOTE: Save all data from the profiles and calibrations before deploying the glider.
+*NOTE: Save all data from the profiles and calibrations before deploying the glider.
-Always record Dphase (Coppola et al., 2013).
+Always record Dphase (Coppola et al., 2013).*

 ## Deploying gliders in Oxygen Minimum Zones (OMZ)
-Note that the classical Winkler titration method is not reliable at oxygen concentrations in OMZ core [@Thomsen2016] since the method has a detection limit of around 1 uM (add ref).
+Note that the classical Winkler titration method is not reliable at oxygen concentrations in OMZ core [@Thomsen2016] since the method has a detection limit of around 1 uM [@Langdon2010].

 Steps recommended in these regions:
 1) Do a 0/100 % calibration before and after deployment in the lab.